CARDAMOM-framework/CARDAMOM/MANUAL_PUBLIC.md

 # CARDAMOM framework version 2.2 collaborative manual

+##***THIS MANUAL IS WORK IN PROGRESS***

-#### This is the manual (work in progress!) for the JPL, Stanford & UCSB CARDAMOM framework.
+#### This is the manual for the JPL, Stanford & UCSB CARDAMOM framework.
 Consult README.md file for general details on versions, publications,  and the University of Edinburgh/NCEO (UK) CARDAMOM code.

 ## Table of Contents